augustss/verse-semantics/Book/docs/02_builtins.md

 CoinsPerQuiver :int= 100                   # A quiver costs this many coins ArrowsPerQuiver :int= 15                   # A quiver contains this many arrows

+# Mutable variables (see Mutability chapter for details on var and set)
 var Coins :int= 225                        # The player currently has 225 coins var Arrows :int= 3                         # The player currently has 3 arrows var TotalPurchases :int= 0                 # Track total purchases